qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - The mutation can be serialized, and sent via network or saved to disk.
 - The mutation can be inspected for debugging and logging.
 - You can post-process the command list, such as sorting, filtering.
 If the data is sharded, the mutation command can dispatch to specific shard.
+- Better parallelism.
+The process of generating mutation command does not mutate the base data, so it can be parallelized.
+If data is sharded, the execution of mutation commands can be dispatched to shards executing in parallel.

+Other applications of the idea of mutation-as-data:

 - Transactional databases often use write-ahead log (WAL) to help atomicity of transactions.
 Database writs all mutations into WAL.
 Then after some time the mutations in WAL will be merged to base data in disk.
-Database often keep the latest mutated data in memory for querying.
 - Event sourcing.
 Derive the latest state from events and previous checkpoint.
 Distributes systems often use consensus protocol (like Raft) to replicate log (events, mutations).
 The mutable data is derived from logs and previous checkpoint.
 - The idea of turning operations into data is also adopted by [io_uring](https://en.wikipedia.org/wiki/Io_uring) and modern graphics APIs (Vulkan, Metal, WebGPU).
 - The idea of turning mutation into insertion is also adopted by ClickHouse.
 In ClickHouse, direct mutaiton is not performant.
 Mutate-by-insert is faster, but querying require aggregate both the old data and new mutations.